gduguey/DiffUS/USPhysics.md

 ### Doppler Imaging

 Doppler ultrasound is used to measure blood flow velocity using the Doppler effect.
-The frequency shift \( \Delta f \) between emitted and received signals reflects the relative motion of red blood cells:
+The frequency shift $\Delta f$ between emitted and received signals reflects the relative motion of red blood cells:

 $$
 \Delta f \propto v \cos(\theta)
 $$

-Where \( v \) is the velocity of blood and \( \theta \) is the angle between the beam and the flow direction.
+Where $v$ is the velocity of blood and $\theta$ is the angle between the beam and the flow direction.

 ---